4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 ## 2. Start a codespace

 Training neural networks requires significant computational power.
 I have requested access to 8-core machines from 4Geeks for this project.
 Hopefully, this request will be approved by the time you are reading this.
-If not, we will have to stick with the usual dual core machines.
+If not, we will have to stick with the usual dual-core machines.
 The project will still work, but training the image classifier will take much longer.

 From this repository: